Friday, June 13, 2025

 It’s about paying attention to your food.
 Turn off screens and don’t do other things while eating.
 Notice how food smells, tastes, and feels in your mouth.

-This awareness helps you stop eating when you’re full, not stuffed.
+When aware, you can stop eating when full, not stuffed.

 Benefits of Mindfulness